Acupuncture

 Your acupuncturist will review a treatment plan with you in the first session, but it is usually recommended that patients commit to three (3) acupuncture sessions in the beginning – one a week for three weeks straight.
 If you are a new patient reading this right now, it is highly suggested that you book two “Follow-up Treatment” sessions via our online booking system after your Initial Acupuncture appointment.
 Most patients will notice a difference from the treatment after just their first session but, after a second and third treatment with adjustments to treatment styles/modalities/etc…, we will figure out the best way that your body responds to this amazing medicine.
 As long as we are making progress with the first three treatments, we often try to extend out follow-up treatment dates until we establish a good maintenance schedule.
 While everyone is different, we find that about 85% of our patients usually fall into a monthly maintenance (i.e. one treatment per month) by about the fifth or sixth total visit.

 We have patients that sometimes will walk out of a single acupuncture session with 75% of their issue alleviated, however, it is more common that patients will experience gradual improvement over time.
 We usually tell new patients to expect small changes after each treatment, with a cumulative effect after each session.
-It is very rare that patients will experience negative effects after a treatment, but we encourage patients to check-in with their body about 24 hours after the session to get the best sense of how that treatment affected them.
+It is very rare that patients will experience negative effects after a treatment, but we encourage patients to check in with their body about 24 hours after the session to get the best sense of how that treatment affected them.
 In time, we want any of your initial ailments/symptoms to be few and far between, and to empower you to live your best life.

 Dry needling is a term used by other medical professionals (usually physical therapists and/or chiropractors) when they perform musculoskeletal acupuncture into muscles and tendons.
 While these professionals have a medical degree, their expertise is not in needling and their acupuncture expertise is sometimes limited to a single weekend seminar (vs. a Chinese Medicine Acupuncturist that spends thousands of hours learning and practicing acupuncture before performing it on patients).
 The technique of dry needling is often seen as barbaric to many acupuncturists – dry needling uses a technique of repeatedly stabbing the trigger point of a muscle over and over to help it to release.
 While some patients can find benefit from this style, most people that have dry needling once never want to do it again – describing it as a very painful experience with soreness and tenderness in the treatment area for days after it is performed.